VictorVick22/Operating-System-Coursework1/week1/README.md

 **3)Workstation Configuration Decision**

 For the workstation, I chose Ubuntu 24.04.3 LTS running in VirtualBox.
-This decision aligns with the server distribution for consistency, simplifying management and reducing compatibility issues (e.g., shared tooling and commands).
+This decision aligns with the server distribution for consistency, simplifying management and reducing compatibility issues

 Justification of Workstation Option:
 Options Considered: